 If you need to ask me something about the class you have several ways to get in touch with me.
 E-mail is probably the easiest and fastest way to get your questions answered.
 I can access e-mail messages from my office or home, and check my messages often each day.
-If you need to talk you can ask me whatever you want during the lab period of our course.
-It is best to not ambush me with questions 5 minutes before class begins, as I am usually organizing materials and time is limited.
 You can also set up an appointment with me if you need help with the class material.
-Ask me in person during lab or by e-mail.
 I will meet with you as often and for as long as you require, but be sure to set up the meeting first.